Old Firm derby: Celtic v Rangers tips

-Celtic and Rangers meet in the second Old Firm derby of the season, with just two points separating the two Glaswegian clubs at the top of the Scottish Premier League.
+Celtic and Rangers meet in the second Old Firm derby of the season, with just two points separating the two Glaswegian clubs at the top of the Scottish Premiership.
 Jake Pearson provides his best bet.

 1pt Both Teams to Score ‘NO’ at 23/20 (BetVictor)